 With interest rates at record low, there is minimal return from cash in the bank.
 It does have one advantage of immediate liquidity to take advantage of market pull backs or unforeseen payment requirements.

-One saving idea is repaying mortgage.
+One effective saving idea over the long run is repaying mortgage ahead of schedule.
 As the saying goes, a dollar saved is a dollar earned.
-Mortgage interest is known as bad debt, which means that the interest payments on the loan is non tax deductible.
+Mortgage interest is known as bad debt because the interest payments on the loan is non tax deductible.
+Investment loan interest are deductible.

 A safe option which applies to many is repaying mortgage as a source of passive income.
 Every dollar repaid today means there will not be interest on the same amount going forward.
 Return on paying off the mortgage can be quite competitive in the current low interest rate environment.

-For example if your interest rate is 5% which is paid from after tax income.
-This means the equivalent investment return required will be = (5%/Marginal Tax Rate).
+For example if your interest rate is 5% which is paid using after tax income means the equivalent investment return required will be = (5%/Marginal Tax Rate).
 If the investor is in the 30% marginal bracket the same formula will be (5%/0.7 = 7.143%).

 An investment with return of 7.143% and paying the 30% tax will net the investor 5% which is equivalent to the interest on the mortgage.